 Worrying about the future.
 A common problem disturbing sleep is concerns about the uncertain future and everything you have to get done the next day.
 Stress kills quality sleep.

 Simple fix for that is to write down your 3 most important outcomes for the next day.
 Writing down only 3 forces your mind to focus on finding the most important ones from all the clutter.
-More about avoiding stress and procrastination here.
 The 3 most important outcomes are enough to make progress in your life, as opposed to worrying about everything and not getting anything done.

 Wake up early.
 Waking up an hour or two before any obligations ensures a peaceful start to your day.
 You can do your best, most meaningful and impactful activities before anyone is around to disturb you.